How to Combine Alliums with Perennials

 Plan for Contrasting Heights

-Some alliums rise to a height of 4 feet, while others never get taller than 6 inches.
-This is why it’s important to stop and think about which type of allium you’re planting and where it’s going.
+Some alliums will rise to a height of almost 4 feet, while others never get taller than 6 inches.
+This is why it’s important to know which types of allium you’re planting and where they are going.

-Short ones like karataviense (6”), ‘Graceful’ (10”) and schubertii (15”) can be planted near the front of a flower bed where they’re easy to admire.
+Short ones like karataviense (6”), ‘Graceful’ (10”), christophii (18″) and schubertii (15”) can be planted near the front of a flower bed where they are easy to admire.
 Locate mid-size types in the middle and the tallest ones at the back.
-You can also ignore all that and use tall alliums as “see through” plants — example below.
+Or you can take a different approach and use tall alliums as “see through” plants — example below.

 Get Creative and Experiment with Color and Form

 I saw the combination shown above at Trentham Gardens in Staffordshire, England.
 Waves of ornamental grass (Nassella tenuissima) were paired with big-headed alliums, possibly Gladiator.
 It was bold and surprising in the best sort of way and accentuated the distinctive forms of these two very different plants.
 Can you imagine a place in your garden where something like this might work?

 When alliums have finished blooming, don’t be too quick to remove the spent flowers.
 Let the show continue!
 Most types develop decorative seed heads that will persist for weeks or even months.
 This year it was early September before I finally pulled out the allium christophii and brought the seed heads indoors to enjoy around the house.